JerryTom121/what-will-you-publish-next/README.md

 ```bash
 python lstm.py -f word2vec-embedding.emb.pkl  -o <output_path> -l <time_steps> -s True -n <number_words> -p <prime_text>
 ```
 where the script expects to find the file `<output_path>/lstm-model.ckpt`, and the network will sample `<number_words>` words. `<prime_text>` is the text that you want your sample to be dependent on, i.e., the past publications of the author in question.
 For example, `<prime_text>` could be `the joy of cheesecake ; in: cooking heroes`.
-Note that the words of the prime should be present in the dicitionary that was created in the word2vec step (contained in the embedding file).
+Note that the words of the prime should be present in the dictionary that was created in the word2vec step (contained in the embedding file).

 You can also instantiate your own LSTM instance from the LSTM class in lstm.py, this will give you access to the sampled data and the underlying probabilities - the script just prints the data on the terminal.